zulip/zulip/docs/production/settings.md

 ### Mobile and desktop apps

-The Zulip apps expect to be talking to to servers with a properly signed SSL certificate, in most cases and will not accept a self-signed certificate.
+The Zulip apps expect to be talking to servers with a properly signed SSL certificate, in most cases and will not accept a self-signed certificate.
 You should get a proper SSL certificate before testing the apps.